 To help you better understand how smoke alarms work, here are the top causes of smoke detector false alarms.

 Top 10 Reasons Your Smoke Alarm Goes Off Randomly

 If you don’t supervise the stove when cooking, your dinner may produce smoke, which activates the smoke alarm.
 In some cases, smoke isn’t even necessary — a hint of burnt food can be enough to set off the detector.
 Also, make sure your smoke alarm is optimally placed, such as in the hallway leading to the kitchen, not in the kitchen itself.

 Leaving bread in the toaster or popcorn in the microwave for a little too long can happen to the best of us.
 That sends heavy particles into the air, which your smoke alarm picks up.
 To avoid this situation in the future, keep your smoke detector at a safe distance from these devices.

-Fireplaces can also cause smoke detector false alarms.
-Your fireplace can sometimes send smoke into your house, which sets off the alarm.
+Fireplaces can also cause smoke alarm randomly going off.
+Your fireplace can sometimes send smoke into your house, which is the reason why fire alarm keeps going off.
 This isn’t the alarm’s fault, though.
 Your chimney may not be clean, and the dampers may not be properly set.
 Hire a chimney sweep if your fireplace sends smoke into your home.

 4. High Humidity

 Smoke alarms don’t always distinguish between smoke particles and moisture content.
 Thus, the density of the moisture particles can trigger your alarm, even if they’re water particles.
 If you have high humidity in your home, use fans or windows to dissipate the humidity.